DamnWidget/anaconda_go/README.md

 [![Pledgie][pledgie-donate-image]][pledgie-donate-link]

-AnacondaGO adds autocompletion, inting and IDE features for Golang to your Sublime Text 3 using anaconda's asynchronous engine so it shouldn't freeze your Sublime Text ever.
+AnacondaGO adds autocompletion, linting and IDE features for Golang to your Sublime Text 3 using anaconda's asynchronous engine so it shouldn't freeze your Sublime Text ever.

 **Note**: AnacondaGO does not include any key binding by itself as we think that package key bindings are intrusive, anyway, we provide some key binding suggestions in this same README file.